actions/upload-artifact/README.md

     # Optional.
 Default is 'false'
     overwrite:

-    # Whether to include hidden files in the provided path in the artifact
+    # Whether to include hidden files in the provided path in the artifact.
     # The file contents of any hidden files in the path should be validated before
-    # enabled this to avoid uploading sensitive information.
+    # enabling this to avoid uploading sensitive information.
     # Optional.
 Default is 'false'
     include-hidden-files:
 ```